AnywhereSoftware/B4X_Forum_Resources/B4X/Libraries/[XUI] AS Chips - Display your Hashtags, Filters or Categories/readme.md

 - Add GetLabelAt - Gets the chip text label
 - Add GetBackgroundAt - Gets the chip background panel

+- **1.14**

+- New - ShowRemoveIcon added to ASScrollingChips\_ChipProperties type
+- New - xFont and Icon added to ASScrollingChips\_RemoveIconProperties type
+- New - GetChipProperties2 Get the chip props via the tag value of the item
+- New - RemoveChipClicked Event - if the event is used, automatic deletion is deactivated

+- **1.15**

+- BugFix

 **Github:** [github.com/StolteX/AS\_Chips](https://github.com/StolteX/AS_Chips)